-LimeNET replaces highly specialized, esoteric equipment, software, and knowledge with open source software and commodity hardware, thereby representing a radically open alternative to the incumbent, closed wireless model.
+LimeNET replaces closed and highly specialized, esoteric equipment, software, and knowledge with open source software and commodity hardware, thereby representing a radically open alternative to the incumbent, closed wireless model.

 LimeNET hardware builds on the field proven LimeSDR platform by offering an array of qualified LimeSDR-based hardware configurations.

 LimeNET hardware is supported by the Ubuntu Core secure operating system, which in turn can be integrated with an app store to deploy secure, containerized applications known as “snaps”.
 Both private and public app stores are supported, with a reference store that features certified applications from Lime and partners.
 The O/S and applications benefit from advanced security features and transactional updates.